Companies used Trump's tax cut for record stock buybacks, not wages

 Stock repurchases hit nearly $190 billion in the first quarter for the S&P 500, according to preliminary results from S&P Dow Jones Indices.
 The last time that record was set was just before the Great Recession, when companies bought up almost $172 billion of buybacks.

-Compounding the issue is a recent study by the Securities and Exchange Commission that found that a stock buyback announcement often leads to a short-term stock price pop, which corporate insiders use to cash out their shares.
+Compounding the issue is a recent study by the Office of SEC Commissioner Robert Jackson that found that a stock buyback announcement often leads to a short-term stock price pop, which corporate insiders use to cash out their shares.

 "I think it’s high time the SEC reexamine its outdated buybacks rules,” said Rob Jackson, a commissioner at the agency.